Gerald McCoy: 2014 season

-McCoy and the Bucs entered the 2014 season with a new head coach, Lovie Smith.
-He is McCoy's third coach in 5 NFL seasons.
+McCoy and the Bucs entered the 2014 season with a new head coach, Lovie Smith—McCoy's third coach in 5 NFL seasons.
 After continuing his strong play and being a stand out leader of the Bucs defense McCoy and Tampa Bay were working on a new deal.
 On October 25, 2014, McCoy signed a 7-year extension worth $98 million, and $51.5 million guaranteed.
 At the time, it was the biggest contract ever for a defensive tackle.
-During week 15 against the Carolina Panthers McCoy injured his knee and was placed on Injured reserve the following Tuesday ending his 2014 season with 35 combined tackles, 28 solo tackles, 8.5 sacks, and 1 forced fumble.
+During week 15 against the Carolina Panthers McCoy injured his knee and was placed on Injured reserve the following Tuesday ending his 2014 season with 35 combined tackles, 28 solo tackles, 8.5 sacks, and one forced fumble.
 Despite his injury he was selected to his third consecutive Pro Bowl.

 2015 season

-Despite dealing with hand and shoulder ailments throughout the season McCoy was still able to produce 34 combined tackles and 8.5 sacks which resulted in his 4th consecutive selection to the Pro Bowl.
+Despite dealing with hand and shoulder ailments throughout the season McCoy was still able to produce 34 combined tackles and 8.5 sacks which resulted in his fourth consecutive selection to the Pro Bowl.
 He was ranked 63rd by his fellow players on the NFL Top 100 Players of 2016.

 2016 season

-In 2016, McCoy was named to his fifth-straight Pro Bowl and was named second-team All-Pro.
+In the 2016 season, McCoy recorded seven sacks, 34 tackles, five passes defended, two forced fumbles, and two fumble recoveries.
+He was named to his fifth-straight Pro Bowl and was named second-team All-Pro.
 He was also ranked 52nd on the NFL Top 100 Players of 2017.

 2017 season

 On December 19, 2017, McCoy was named to his sixth straight Pro Bowl.
+He finished the 2017 season with six sacks, 47 tackles, and one pass defended in 15 games.

+2018 season

+In the 2018 season, McCoy finished with six sacks, 28 tackles, and one pass defended.
+He was ranked 75th by his fellow players on the NFL Top 100 Players of 2019.
 On May 20, 2019, McCoy was released by the Buccaneers after spending nine seasons with the team.

 Carolina Panthers

 On June 3, 2019, McCoy signed with the Carolina Panthers.

-In week 6 against the Tampa Bay Buccaneers, McCoy sacked former teammate Jameis Winston 2.5 times in the 37-26 win.
+In week 6 against the Tampa Bay Buccaneers, McCoy sacked former teammate Jameis Winston 2.5 times in the 37–26 win.
+He finished the 2019 season with five sacks, 37 tackles, and two passes defended.